-The adoption of these new standards has no material impact on the establishment's financial statements.
+The adoption of this new standard has no material impact on the establishment's financial statements.
 Further, the establishment has not early adopted any other standard, interpretation or amendment that has been issued but are not yet effective.

 3. Summary of significant accounting policies